 After data is written to storage, data patterns often change.
 Sometimes a large amount of data is written to storage and not read for weeks or even months.
 On the other hand, it is not uncommon for a small amount of data to be written and accessed very frequently.

-With Drobo's automated tiering, optimisation of data doesn't stop when the data reaches a transactional or bulk storage tier.
-As the stored data is being read off the Drobo, the data is patterned and optimised in the background.
+With Drobo's automated tiering, optimization of data doesn't stop when the data reaches a transactional or bulk storage tier.
+As the stored data is being read off the Drobo, the data is patterned and optimized in the background.
 Data that becomes hot will be moved to the transactional tier and visa versa.
 If data on the bulk tier is frequently read and begins to look more like transactional data, it will be migrated to the transactional tier.
 If data on the transactional tier becomes "cold" with very few or no read requests, it will be migrated to the bulk tier.
 These migrations occur in the background when the storage is not under high load and do not require any administrative interaction.

 When data becomes "cold" it is migrated to the bulk tier.